IGNNE/bmm350/README.md

 ## Configuration

-Change `resource/parameters.yaml`.
+Change `resource/parameters.yaml` and rebuild.
 For the moment, it is just the I2C bus number.
 Also change here if you start under a different namespace.